Lake Shore Limited: Route

 The Boston section runs on the trackage of several companies as well.
 The train travels on Amtrak's Post Road Branch from Rensselaer to nearby Schodack, from Schodack to Worcester on CSX's Berkshire and Boston subdivisions, and from Worcester to South Station on the Framingham/Worcester Line track owned and operated by the Massachusetts Bay Transportation Authority (MBTA).
 This section only stops eastbound to discharge passengers from Worcester eastward, while westbound trains only stop to receive passengers at Back Bay and Framingham.

 There is a short distance of trackage between Hudson and Schenectady that allows for 110 mph operations.
-Delays to trains 448 and 449 have been common due to the high amount of freight traffic on the single-track railroad between Albany and Worcester.
+The Boston section is frequently delayed to the high amount of freight traffic on the single-track railroad between Albany and Worcester.